How to Decorate a Beautiful Christmas Tree: Tips from a Pro

 Adding Lights

-And the “warm” ones, while getting better all the time, are usually either slightly orange or an eerie yellow and don’t hold a candle (no pun intended!) to incandescent white lights – these are the best approximation of candlelight, which is the idea.
+And the “warm” ones, while getting better all the time, used to be either slightly orange or an eerie yellow and don’t hold a candle (no pun intended!) to incandescent white lights – those are (or at least were) the best approximation of candlelight, which is the idea.
 But that’s just my bias.
 You do you!

 Let the Tree Decorating Begin!